 If Flow can teach you to experience oneness in action, Eckhart Tolle will teach you the opposite—how to be at one and stay at one simply by being, not by acting.
 This message, too, has been around for centuries in the East, and this book has made it delectable.
 I would recommend, too, Eckhart’s taped retreats, speeches, and any other media where you get to hear or see him speak.
 He is hilarious.
 It’s common for spiritual teachers to take themselves too seriously, but Eckhart certainly does not.
 He puts me at ease the moment I hear his voice.
-This book, too, is available on audiotape, alas it’s not as funny as he is in the present moment.
+This book, too, is available on audiotape, alas it’s not as funny as he is just speaking in the present moment.

 The Untethered Soul: The Journey Beyond Yourself